Silicon Semiconductor Technology: A Complete Guide to Modern Electronics

 Emerging Trends

-1. Growth in Electric Vehicles (EVs)
+1. Growth in electric vehicles

 2. Renewable Energy Expansion